-where $\ell$ takes values up to some $N$ which depends on the Sobolev space in which we will solve our equations, and the transverse derivatives are a priori values computed from the wave and Riccati equations as explained in \expnum{Section 5}{initdat} below.
-These conditions will be treated in much greater detail in \expnum{Section 5}{initdat} below, see in particular \expnum{Subsection 5.1}{initdatintro}.
+where the degree $\ell$ takes values up to some $N$ depending on the Sobolev space in which we solve our equations, and the transverse derivatives in \eqref{consistencycond} are a priori values computed from the wave and Riccati equations, see \quEEEinitdat.
+We leave a treatment of the conditions \eqref{consistencycond} for \quEEEinitdat.